playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 Luckily, this error is a fairly easy fix, but even if we do; bugs will inevitably be introduced into our apps.
 A white screen is a pretty sub-par experience for our end users - they likely won't even understand what happened that lead them to this broken page.

-While I doubt we'll ever convince our users that an error is a _good_ thing, how can we make this user experince _better_, at least?
+While I doubt we'll ever convince our users that an error is a _good_ thing, how can we make this user experience _better_, at least?

 # Logging Errors